Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 -While describing your pull request make sure to add the issue number you are wokring on e.g fixes #24

-- describe the problem you are solving
+- Describe the problem you are solving
 - list the areas you've corrected
 - Then create pull request